 Grant recipients will be chosen based on artistic excellence, accomplishments to date, the promise of future achievement, accessibility to the public and likelihood of increasing tourism to the City of Liberty.

 Mini Art Grants will be awarded on an ongoing basis through the year for amounts up to $1,000 each.
 A maximum of $5,000 will be awarded annually.

 Annual Art Grant

-The Liberty Annual Art Grant is a $5,000 matching grant requiring at least a one-to-one dollar match.
+The Annual Art Grant is a $5,000 matching grant requiring at least a one-to-one dollar match.
 “One-to-one” dollar match means that the applicant must cover at least half (50%) of the expenses for a project or program with their own resources, monetary and/or in-kind contributions.
-The grant is awarded annual, provided funds are available and there is a qualified recipient.
+The grant is awarded annually, provided funds are available and there is a qualified recipient.

 Public Art Sculpture Program